Dual-Iron/fisob-api/README.md

 </details>

 # How to integrate into your project
-First, reference EnumExtender in your project.
+1. Reference EnumExtender in your project.

-Then, add the source to your project.
-There are a few ways.
-- [Recommended] Clone [the repository](https://github.com/Dual-Iron/fisob-api.git) into a new folder in your project.
-- Drop [the source code](https://github.com/Dual-Iron/fisob-api/archive/refs/heads/master.zip) into a new folder in your project.
+2. Drop [the fisobs source code](https://github.com/Dual-Iron/fisob-api/archive/refs/heads/master.zip) into a new folder in your project.

 Remember to rename the Fisobs namespace.
 You're good to go!